shannon403/feminist-philosophy-reading-archives/ontology-of-gender.md

 10/7/18, 10/13/18 or 10/14/18:

 Mikkola, Mari.
 2016. ``The Gender Controversy.''
-In her *The Wrong of Injustice: Dehumanization and its Role in Feminist Philosophy*, 21--44.
+In her *The Wrong of Injustice: Dehumanization and Its Role in Feminist Philosophy*, 21--44.
 New York: Oxford University Press.

 10/21/18 or 10/22/18, 10/27/18 or 10/28/18: